 There had already been some Jewish population here from Balkans, the newcomers blended with them and lived for hundreds of years.
 Nowadays a very few people left from well-established Jewish families.
 Most of them moved to the more popular parts of Istanbul like Bosphorus shores, Princes Islands or Nişantaşı, Ortaköy, Bebek “high-end” districts.

 Yet, Balat is still known with the houses that left from those days.
 Cute colourful houses of Balat attracting more and more people everyday.
 While other parts of the city is transformed quickly with modern age, Balat still protects its old identity.

-Istanbul Off The Beaten Track: Fener And Balat
+Off The Beaten Path Fener Balat Neighborhoods

 Fener & Balat: For hundreds of years, majority of non-muslim people lived in these areas.
 These powerful images of Old Istanbul has been receiving increasing interest and appreciation from the locals for the last couple of years.